 HTMLaunch vs Surge.sh

-Surge.sh requires the terminal and npm.
-HTMLaunch lets you deploy a website without the terminal.
+Surge.sh needs developer tools.
+HTMLaunch lets you publish a website with nothing technical.
 Drag, drop, live.
 The easiest surge.sh alternative for non-developers.

 Feature comparison